Amber 2.0 Roadmap

 I come from a Rails background (primarily) and one of the things I love about Rails is how extensible it's own tasks are.
 That's much harder to do with Crystal apps because CLI tools are compiled binaries, so making it extendable by being able to add tasks to the tool inherently means re-compiling the CLI tool and that's not a smooth experience.

-• Introduce a yml and json markup language that let's the developer redefine existing generators with templates customized for their apps workflow.
+folder that the CLI tool checks for templates of documentation/classes that are used for the generators. - Introduce a yml and json markup language that let's the developer redefine existing generators with templates customized for their apps workflow.
 This includes hooking into existing generators to add things like test files with customizations that you know may need to be repeated (or factories for models, test objects, etc.)

-• Ensure that the Amber core framework can be run using Crystals interpreter mode to avoid having to compile during development entirely.
-Once the app grows this may not be entirely possible, but it should start out that way.
+mode to avoid having to compile during development entirely.
+Once the app grows this may not be entirely possible, but it should start out that way. - Improving documentation on ways to deploy an Amber app out into "the wild" (aka production).

 Making AI A First-Class Citizen